auth0/docs/articles/custom-domains/_provide-domain-name.md

   <% if (platform === "auth0") { %>
   ![Tenant Settings](/media/articles/custom-domains/custom-domains.png)

-3. Enter your custom domain in the provided box and select **Auth0-managed certificates**.
+3. Enter your custom domain in the provided box, and select **Auth0-managed certificates**.
   <%  } %>

   <% if (platform === "self") { %>